Seasonal demand swings

 answer first

-Jo is a Human + Machine staffing company for HVAC operators.
-The solution starts with LaborMap, identifies where tech capacity is lost to dispatch, scheduling, and role confusion, and designs a staffed model that keeps licensed techs on skilled work while machine execution supports coordination and follow-through.
+Jo from is a Human + Machine staffing company for HVAC operators.
+The diagnostic finds where tech capacity is lost to dispatch and role confusion, then builds a crew structure that keeps licensed techs on skilled, billable work.

-Diagnostics, refrigerant handling, safety decisions, and customer-facing judgment stay with licensed techs.
-Dispatch, scheduling, parts ordering, permit tracking, and warranty follow-up move to support roles and machine execution.
+Diagnostics, refrigerant handling, safety calls, and customer-facing judgment.
+Dispatch, scheduling, parts, and warranty follow-up move to support roles.

-Higher first-call fix rate, fewer callbacks, better seasonal coverage, stronger customer retention, and recovered margin from techs spending more time on billable work.
+Higher first-call fix rate.
+Fewer callbacks.
+Better seasonal coverage.
+Recovered margin from techs on billable work.

 Last updated: 2026-05-20